abhimvp/Bookly-FastAPI/README.md

 # FastAPI-Python

+`ASGI` stands for `Asynchronous Server Gateway Interface`.
+It's a spiritual successor to WSGI (Web Server Gateway Interface), designed to improve the way Python web applications interact with web servers, especially when dealing with asynchronous operations.

+### Key Concepts

+- `Asynchronous Programming`: ASGI enables web applications to handle multiple requests concurrently without blocking, leading to improved performance and responsiveness, especially for I/O-bound tasks (like waiting for database queries or network responses).
+- `Standard Interface:` ASGI provides a standardized way for different asynchronous web servers (like Uvicorn, Daphne) to communicate with Python web frameworks (like FastAPI, Django Channels) and applications.
+This promotes interoperability and flexibility.
+-`Protocol Support:` While WSGI is limited to HTTP, ASGI supports both HTTP and WebSocket protocols, making it suitable for a wider range of applications, including real-time applications and chat services.

+### How ASGI Works

+- `Request:` When a client (e.g., a web browser) sends a request to the server, the ASGI server receives it.
+- `ASGI Application:` The ASGI server passes the request to an ASGI application (your Python web application).
+- `Processing:` The ASGI application processes the request asynchronously, potentially interacting with databases, external APIs, or other services.
+- `Response:` Once the processing is complete, the ASGI application sends the response back to the ASGI server.
+- `Client:` The ASGI server forwards the response to the client.
+Benefits of ASGI

+- `Performance:` Improved performance and scalability, particularly for applications with high concurrency or I/O-bound operations.
+- `Flexibility:` Supports both synchronous and asynchronous applications, as well as different protocols (HTTP, WebSockets).
+- `Modernization:` Enables the use of modern asynchronous features in Python (async/await).
+- `Ecosystem:` Growing ecosystem of ASGI-compatible servers, frameworks, and libraries.
+ASGI in FastAPI

+--- `FastAPI is built on top of Starlette, which is an ASGI framework.` This means FastAPI applications are inherently ASGI-compatible and can take full advantage of asynchronous programming and the benefits of ASGI.

 ### Learning from [Ssali Jonathan YT](https://youtu.be/TO4aQ3ghFOc?si=NYiKd6YoKTRwwiaf) FastAPI Beyond CRUD Full Course

 _ How do we build web applications using FastAPI - a web framework for building web applications using python.